Lumavate-Team/documentation/docs/2-development.rst

  :ref:`Component-sets` are elements that are used by widgets or microservices.
 This tool has two primary functions.
 It allows studio users to redistribute information collected in one widget or microservice to another.
 It also provides identical functionality across multiple widgets.
 Component-sets will never have their own UI, but they frequently add UI elements to compatible widgets.

-All Tools consist of four primary parts:
+Widgets and microservices consist of four primary parts:
 #.
 The :ref:`Docker container <Setting-up Docker>` that provides the operating environment needed to fully execute and render the tool.
 #.
 A standard set of :ref:`widget REST APIs <API Endpoints W>`, :ref:`microservice REST APIs <API Endpoints M>`, and a :ref:`component-set metadata file <metadata>` that simplify common tasks and provide key capabilities to efficiently integrate the tool into the broader Lumavate platform.
 #.
 A :ref:`list of properties <properties>` studio users can set to adopt the tool functionality to their specific experience.
 #.
 The :ref:`code <Code Samples>` that implements the tool's specific logic and capability (back-end processing, web page(s) rendering, etc.).

+Component-sets consist of a :ref:`component.json metadata file <metadata>` that contains two primary parts:
+#.
+A :ref:`list of properties <properties>` studio users can set to adopt the tool functionality to their specific experience.
+#.
+The :ref:`code <Code Samples>` that implements the tool's specific logic and capability (back-end processing, web page(s) rendering, etc.)

 ________________________________________________________________________________________________________________________________________